UToronto-MIE444/simmer-python/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # simmer-python
-Mechatronics robot simulator written in python
+Mechatronics robot simulator written in python.
+This simulator requires Python 3.11 or above, pygame 2.5 or above, and numpy to be installed